My takes on art, economics, and contemporary culture

 Nothing made me question the Italian education system more than my Contemporary Art syllabus at Bocconi.
 The Mushroom at the End of the World was so mind-numbing a read that finally shelving it brought a relief I hope to never feel again.
 But maybe that’s to say Anna Lowenhaupt Tsing really challenged me.

 The premise of Tsing’s mullings lies in matsutake, a species of mycorrhizal mushroom growing in the American Pacific Northwest and prized in Japanese cuisine.
 Tracing matsutake’s origin story through its movement in global supply chains, Tsing intends for readers to perceive mushroom not as an alienated capitalist asset but rather an active player in the complex entanglement—assemblage—of things.
-"Assemblage” referring to an open-ended gathering of species founded on "unintentional coordination and interplaying rhythms of life."
+That referring to an open-ended gathering of species founded on "unintentional coordination and interplaying rhythms of life."
 You get the idea.

 In the 1960s, timber companies' unchecked expansionism and logging practices wiped out Oregon's ponderosa and fir populations.
 The Forest Service’s wildfire prevention further starved the region of critical regenerative cycles.
 In the anthropocenic landscape, matsutake flourish.
 It began colonizing the disturbed forests with an emerging pine species and found way into human lives through the wild mushroom trade.